mderyabin/polynomial-calc/README.md

 cd build
 cmake .. -G"Unix Makefiles"
 ```
-Build the program using command and run example
+Build the program using the command and run an example
 ```
 make
 ./bin/main.exe